Ángel Correa: Atlético Madrid

 On 27 May 2014, after scoring six goals in 2013–14, Correa had agreed a deal with La Liga holders Atlético Madrid for a reported fee of €7.5 million.
 He signed a five-year contract with the Madrid side, joining the club after the 2014 Copa Libertadores.

 In June 2014, however, Correa was sidelined for six months due to a heart tumour.
 After undergoing surgery on 18 June in New York, he started a light training in August, and officially joined the club on 13 December.

 On 22 August 2015, Correa finally made his Atleti debut, replacing Óliver Torres in a 1–0 home league match win against Las Palmas.
 He scored his first goal for the club on 19 September, netting the first in a 2–0 away win against Eibar; he also assisted Fernando Torres in the second goal.

 On 6 November 2019, Correa marked his 200th appearance for Atlético, starting in a 1–2 away loss against Bayer Leverkusen.
 On 10 August, Atlético announced that Correa and teammate Šime Vrsaljko were both positive for COVID-19, ruling them out of the team's quarter-final fixture against RB Leipzig.

 On 22 May 2021, Correa scored in Atlético's 2–1 win over Real Valladolid on the final day of the 2020–21 La Liga season to win the league title for the first time since 2014.

 Correa started his 2021–22 La Liga season on the right foot, as he scored in consecutive matches against Celta Vigo and Elche to hand Atlético back-to-back wins.

+Tigres UANL

+On 9 July 2025, Correa joined Mexican club Tigres UANL.
+Correa chose 7 as his squad number, despite being a retired number in honour to historical Peruvian midfielder Gerónimo Barbadillo.